Heartland (Smarsh book): Synopsis

 Smarsh begins the book by focusing on previous generations of her family, each of them facing hardships due to poverty.
-Her maternal grandmother Betty, for example, moves far and frequently to escape difficult situations, layoffs, abusive men, and violent neighborhoods.
+Her maternal grandmother Betty moves far and frequently to escape difficult situations, layoffs, abusive men, and violent neighborhoods.
 Betty's seventh husband Arnie owned a farm, finally offering Betty some security.
 Though they struggle to make enough money, Sarah has fond memories of playing and working hard on their farm.
 Sarah's father, Nick, owns a foundation-laying business that evaporates when construction slows during the economic downturn in the early 1980s.
 Growing up in poverty on a Kansas farm, Sarah maintains a mixture of pride in her family's hard work and shame that the U.S. heaps on poor people, having fallen behind in a "supposed meritocracy."

 Smarsh is able to break the cycles of addiction, teen pregnancy, and lack of education that have kept previous generations of her family in poverty, and she gets good grades, eventually going to college and later pursuing a teaching and writing career.
 She notes, however, that she can only do so because some in previous generations worked hard to break those cycles, despite great hardship.
 For instance, she credits steady affirmation from her grandparents, fewer changes of residence than either of her parents experienced, and being the only female in her family with a father who was neither violent nor abusive.